lukeaugusto/University-work/README.md

 ## Synopsis

-These programs are some codes I have worked so far in the university
+These programs are some codes I have worked so far in the university.

-University of California - Berkeley
+University of California - Berkeley.

-Florida Institute of Technology
+Florida Institute of Technology.

 Federal University of São Carlos.

 ## Motivation